OscarLegoupil/Deep-Learning-Models-and-Optimization/README.md

 *A collection of notebooks implementing fundamental deep learning concepts from scratch.*

 ## 📌 Overview
 This repository contains **Jupyter notebooks** created as part of a deep learning course.
-Each notebook focuses on a specific topic, implementing key deep learning models **without relying on high-level libraries like TensorFlow or PyTorch**, to reinforce a deep understanding of the underlying mechanics.
+Each notebook focuses on a specific topic, implementing key deep learning models with the use of libraries like TensorFlow and PyTorch, to reinforce a deep understanding of the underlying mechanics.

 New notebooks will be added over time, covering various aspects of deep learning, from foundational architectures to optimization techniques.